 - Interventional cardiology

 Dr Sirker studied as an undergraduate at the University of Cambridge, where he gained a First Class Honours Degree in Physiology.
-He progressed to clinical training, also in Cambridge, and passed final MB examinations with triple University Distinctions.
+He progressed to clinical training, also in Cambridge, and graduated as a doctor with triple University Distinctions.

 He has a broad interest in general adult Cardiology including assessment of symptoms such as chest pains, breathlessness, palpitations, dizziness and faints; also the longer term management of chronic heart conditions such as coronary artery disease, heart valve diseases, high blood pressure and heart failure.